 Students who have been absent will be given an opportunity to make up missed work.
-Parents should contact the teacher to make such arrangements.
+Parents/Guardians should contact the teacher to make such arrangements.

-PLEDGE OF ALLEGIANCE AND MOMENT OF SILENCE
+PLEDGE OF ALLEGIANCE & MOMENT OF SILENCE

-At the beginning of every school day, and in accordance with State law, all U-46 schools recite the Pledge of Allegiance and observe a brief period of silence for students' silent prayer or reflection on the anticipated activities of the day.
+At the beginning of every school day, and in accordance with Illinois law, in all U-46 schools, the Pledge of Allegiance is recited and a brief period of silence observed for students' silent prayer or reflection on the anticipated activities of the day.

-LOST, STOLEN, DAMAGED AND FOUND ITEMS
+LOST, STOLEN, DAMAGED & FOUND ITEMS

-The District is not responsible for lost, stolen or damaged items.
+The district is not responsible for lost, stolen, or damaged items.
 Personal property brought onto school grounds remains the responsibility of the student.
 If an item is lost, the school may maintain a "Lost and Found" as a courtesy to students.
 Items will be retained for a length of time to be determined at the school's discretion, and then will be disposed of if not claimed.

-GENERAL RULES AND REGULATIONS
+GENERAL RULES & REGULATIONS

-Nothing in this document shall be construed in a manner inconsistent with Board Policy or the Student Code of Conduct.
+Nothing in this document shall be construed in a manner inconsistent with Board of Education Policy or the Student Code of Conduct.

-All U-46 schools are subject to the School District U-46 Board of Education Policies, parts of which are generally described in this document.
-Students and staff are expected to follow Board Policy at all times.
-Initial inquiries regarding school rules and Board Policy should be directed to the school principal.
+All U-46 schools are subject to the School District U-46 Board of Education policies, parts of which are generally described in this document.
+Students and employees are expected to follow Board policy at all times.
+Initial inquiries regarding school rules and Board policy should be directed to the school principal.